The Difference between the Left and Right Invariant Extended Kalman Filter: Simulation Results

 In this section, we study the error introduced by the discretisation of the IEKF filter equation.
 In this experiment, we implement the L-IEKF and R-IEKF with different sub-stepping rates $N$ in the prediction step, differing from 1 to 80.
 The results are shown in Fig.~\ref{fig:frequency_test}, with a zoomed-in view of the rotation difference in the inset to highlight the minor differences.
 Note that for $N =1$ we are still propagating for every IMU measurement and only applying the reset step (every 20 samples) when a GPS measurement is available.

 It can be seen that when performing an explicit Euler integration with $N=1$, the average difference in the rotation estimate is at the scale of $0.01\,\mathrm{deg}$.
 As the sub-stepping rate increases, the differences in the state estimates and covariance matrices between the L-IEKF and R-IEKF decrease almost linearly.
+Increasing the substep counts makes the discretised solution close to the true continuous solution and brings the trajectories together.

 We claim that these results demonstrate that while discretisation introduces minor numerical differences between the implementations, these differences decrease with higher sampling frequencies and do not reflect any fundamental distinction between the filters.